sumsted/tiltedcontactsheet/README.md

 This code creates a similar effect by cutting up an image into frames, rotating some of the frames and then combining the frames to form a contact sheet.

-There is a problem in that the axis of rotation for affected frames is the center of the large image.
-Instead the center of rotation should be in the affected frame.

 original images are from https://unsplash.com

 ![building](/building_out.jpg)